 Faulkner recalled the day: “Washington sweltered in the humidity of early October and even the interior of the Archives, whose marble walls are massive as a Roman tomb, was oppressive…they unrolled the pictures on the floor and compared them with the dimensions of the wall spaces.
 To my horror and dismay each picture lacked a foot and a half in length. “

 But the artist’s assistant quickly calmed him, and he simply extended the background to cover the gap.

-Faulkner’s work can be seen across the country in other murals including the Eastman Theatre in Rochester, N.Y.
-He also created murals at the RCA building at Rockefeller Center in New York City; the Hancock Building in Boston; and the Senate chamber in the New Hampshire statehouse in Concord.
+You can see Faulkner’s work across the country in other murals including the Eastman Theatre in Rochester, N.Y.
+He also created murals at the RCA building at Rockefeller Center in New York City; the Hancock Building in Boston; and the Senate chamber in the New Hampshire Statehouse in Concord.